GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 conda activate simulditex
 ```

 ### Pretrained models

 ###  Train

+Training parameters are described in the train.py parser.

 ```
-python train.py --name <name_of_the_experiment> # Training parameters are described in the train.py parser
+python train.py --name <name_of_the_experiment>
 ```

 ### Inference